bryan-limbo/Instacart_Analysis/README.md

 ### Data

-The open-source dataset is available on Instacart's website and can be located [here](https://www.instacart.com/datasets/grocery-shopping-2017)
+The open-source dataset is available on Instacart's website and can be found [here](https://www.instacart.com/datasets/grocery-shopping-2017).
+A customer dataset was created by Career Foundry for the sole purpose of this project and can be found [here](https://s3.amazonaws.com/coach-courses-us/public/courses/data-immersion/A4/A4_Data_Assets/customers.zip)

+### Tools

+- Python: Various libraries were utilized for creating dataframes and visualizations.
+These include: Pandas, NumPy, Matplotlib, and Seaborn.
+- Jupyter Notebook: Scripts containing all the steps taken to wrangle and clean data, as well as create different types of charts/graphs.

 ### Results